xensor/Membership-2-Plugin/README.md

 ![maintenance admin panel](https://box.everhelper.me/attachment/944331/ad10e51d-6828-4832-bf72-e493003daaeb/817279-SFErt1hKuMQDNbC5/screen.png 'maintenance admin panel')
 ## Changelog ##

+# 1.0.1 #
+1. Fixed labels on the admin panel from `staff` to `Default` and `gym leader` to `Guest id`.
+1. Added the ability to uninstall the plugin.

 # 1.0 #
 * Initial start of the plugin path.
 * Set up the code to allow admins to edit details for the plugin
 * Set up redirects to kick ban members to a set page and also redirect non-staff to a maintenance page when maintenance is enabled.

+## Upgrade Notice ##

 # 1.0.1 #
-1. Fixed labels on the admin panel from `staff` to `Default` and `gym leader` to `Guest id`.
-1. Added the ability to uninstall the plugin.

-## Upgrade Notice ##
+This will show the proper labels so you know which membership is needed to show the maintenance pages to.
+If you fail to update the plugin, you acknowledge that you are using a outdated plugin that does not show the proper labels.

 # 1.0 #
-1. Beta, Should not be used on a live site.
+Beta, Should not be used on a live site.
 This plugin has been created.
 We will post updates when we update the plugin.

-# 1.0.1 #
-1. Fixed labels on the admin panel from `staff` to `Default` and `gym leader` to `Guest id`.
-1. Added the ability to uninstall the plugin.
-1. Update Immediately if you have not done so.